CDR Report Sample for Electrical Engineers (ANZSCO 233311)

 Project Name: Mathematical Modelling and Design of Integrated Graphics Controller (IGC)

-• To contrast the IGC system created in the lab with IGC systems that are offered for sale
+• To contrast the IGC system created in the lab with the IGC systems that are offered for sale.

 Electrical Engineer Career Episode Report: Sample 2